vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-analyse-hic/ab_compartments.rst

 chromosome might be normalised differently.
 To force the AB calculation on the whole genome, use the ``-w`` option.

-We can quickly plot the correlation matrix using the ``klot`` command:
+We can quickly plot the correlation matrix using the ``fancplot`` command:

 .. literalinclude:: code/ab_compartments_example_code
     :language: bash